Marcus Garvey: Out on bail: 1923–1925

-In September, Judge Martin Manton awarded Garvey bail for $15,000—which was duly raised by UNIA—while he appealed his conviction.
-Again a free man, he toured the U.S., giving a lecture at the Tuskegee Institute.
+In September, appellate judge Martin Manton awarded Garvey bail for $15,000 − which UNIA was able to raise and post — while he appealed against his conviction.
+At least temporarily a free man, Garvey toured the U.S., giving a lecture at the Tuskegee Institute.
 In speeches given during this tour he further emphasised the need for racial segregation through migration to Africa, calling the United States "a white man's country".
 He continued to defend his meeting with the KKK, describing them as having more "honesty of purpose towards the Negro" than the NAACP.
 Although he previously avoided involvement with party politics, for the first time he encouraged UNIA to propose candidates in elections, often setting them against NAACP-backed candidates in areas with high black populations.

 In February 1924, UNIA put forward its plans to bring 3000 African-American migrants to Liberia.
-The latter's President, Charles D. B. King, assured them that he would grant them area for three colonies.
+The latter's president, Charles D. B. King, assured them that he would grant them land for three colonies.
 In June, a team of UNIA technicians was sent to start work in preparing for these colonies.
 When they arrived in Liberia, they were arrested and immediately deported.
 At the same time, Liberia's government issued a press release declaring that it would refuse permission for any Americans to settle in their country.

-Garvey blamed Du Bois for this apparent change in the Liberian government's attitude, for the latter had spent time in the country and had links with its ruling elite; Du Bois denied the accusation.
+Garvey blamed W.E.B.
+Du Bois of the NAACP for this apparent change in the Liberian government's attitude, for the latter had spent time in the country and had links with its ruling elite; Du Bois denied the accusation.
 Later examination suggested that, despite King's assurances to the UNIA team, the Liberian government had never seriously intended to allow African-American colonization, aware that it would harm relations with the British and French colonies on their borders, who feared the political tensions it could bring with it.

-UNIA faced further setbacks when Bruce died; the group organised a funeral procession ending in a ceremony at Liberty Hall.
+UNIA faced further setbacks when John Edward Bruce died; the group organized a funeral procession ending in a ceremony at Liberty Hall.
 In need of additional finances, Negro World dropped its longstanding ban on advertising skin lightening and hair straightening products.
 The additional revenues allowed the Black Star Line to purchase a new ship, the SS General G W Goethals, in October 1924.
 It was then renamed the SS Booker T. Washington.